DETAILED ACTION

 As per claim 11, the rejection of claim 10 is incorporated and further Dean et al (US 2017/0230392 A1) discloses,

-wherein the EVT mechanism further generates an aggregate outlier score for the subset, the aggregate outlier score comprising a sum of the generated outlier scores for each of the plurality of features (para.[0012]; “levels of anomalousness of the values of each behavioral metric of a device may be combined to produce a measure of the overall anomalousness of the behavior of each device”).
+wherein the EVT mechanism further generates an aggregate outlier score associated with the subset, the aggregate outlier score comprising a sum of the generated outlier scores associated with each of the plurality of features (para.[0012]; “levels of anomalousness of the values of each behavioral metric of a device may be combined to produce a measure of the overall anomalousness of the behavior of each device”).

 As per claim 13, the rejection of claim 9 is incorporated and further Dean et al (US 2017/0230392 A1) discloses,

-wherein the EVT mechanism further implements the EVT algorithm to determine a threshold for anomalous features (para.[0086]; “extreme value theory is used.
+wherein the EVT mechanism further determines a threshold for anomalous features based on the EVT algorithm (para.[0086]; “extreme value theory is used.
 In particular, the method of Peaks Over Thresholds (POT) is used for estimating tail probabilities and quantiles from observed data”).

 As per claim 14, the rejection of claim 13 is incorporated and further Dean et al (US 2017/0230392 A1) discloses,